Roseville College enrols girls for Kindergarten to Year 12, culminating in the HSC.

 To find a sense of purpose for these final two years of school, students are encouraged to reflect on who they are, who they aspire to be, and what they are interested in.
 Our vision for each graduate is that she is equipped with an education that will serve her for life as she strives for and fulfils her purpose.

-Roseville College published its first HSC Outcomes in 2017, available below, before which an annual HSC Results summary was published.
+Roseville College published its first HSC Outcomes in 2017.
+(Prior 2017 an annual HSC Results summary was published.)
+Please click below.